9001/copyparty/README.md

   * `--unpost 0`, `--no-del`, `--no-mv` disables all move/delete support
   * `--hardlink` creates hardlinks instead of symlinks when deduplicating uploads, which is less maintenance
     * however note if you edit one file it will also affect the other copies
-  * `--vague-403` returns a "404 not found" instead of "403 forbidden" which is a common enterprise meme
+  * `--vague-401` returns a "404 not found" instead of "401 unauthorized" which is a common enterprise meme
   * `--ban-404=50,60,1440` ban client for 1440min (24h) if they hit 50 404's in 60min
     * **NB:** will ban anyone who enables up2k turbo
   * `--nih` removes the server hostname from directory listings